 Among SHDP-assisted projects, however, the location of services tended to vary, depending on the type of service.
 In general, life skills training tended to be conducted on-site by the project sponsor.
 For example, about 89 percent of money and household management instruction was done by sponsor staff and 93 percent was done on-site.
 (The difference in percentages indicates that some outside organizations provided such services at the TH site also.)
 Educational services, substance abuse recovery services, and physical health services tended to be provided by outside organizations, off-site.
 The experience with employment/vocational, mental health, and family and child services was mixed.
-For example, prevocational services were provided on-site in 72 percent of the projects.
+For example, prevocational services were provided by the sponsor in 68 percent of projects offering such needed services, and such services were provided on-site in 72 percent of the projects.
 Conversely, 72 percent of training for specific jobs was provided by an outside organization, off-site.
 There were few differences in service delivery arrangements among projects serving different primary populations.